Løgting

 The Løgting (pronounced [ˈlœktɪŋɡ]; Lagtinget) is the unicameral parliament of the Faroe Islands, an autonomous territory within the Danish Realm.

 The name literally means "Law Thing"—that is, a law assembly—and derives from Old Norse lǫgþing, which was a name given to ancient assemblies.
 A ting or þing has existed on the Faroe Islands for over a millennium and the Løgting was the highest authority on the islands in the Viking era.
 From 1274 to 1816 it functioned primarily as a judicial body, whereas the modern Løgting established in 1852 is a parliamentary assembly, which gained legislative power when home rule was introduced in 1948.
-The Manx Tynwald and the Icelandic Alþing are the two other modern parliaments with ties back to the old Norse assemblies of Europe.
+Together with the Manx Tynwald and the Icelandic Alþing, the Løgting is one of the oldest surviving parliaments in the world, all three holding lineages to the old Norse assemblies of mainland Europe.

-Today, the Faroe Islands compromise one constituency, and the number of MPs is fixed at 33.
+Today, the Faroe Islands comprise one constituency, and the number of MPs is fixed at 33.
 The first election with this new system was held on 19 January 2008, after the Election law was changed in late 2007, prior to which the membership of the Løgting varied from 27 to 32.
 The 7 constituencies had 27 seats and up to 5 supplementary seats.
 That Election Act came into force in 1978, and the eight general elections between 1978 and 2004 all resulted in 32 members.